PhD Scholarships in Computer Science at the Free Univ. of Bozen-Bolzano (Italy).

-A public competition for the allocation of PhD positions in the Faculty of Computer Science will be opened on the 6th of May 2016, for 12 places, of which 9 places will be covered by grants (17,000€ per year).
+A public competition for the allocation of 12 PhD positions in the Faculty of Computer Science is open, and 9 of these positions will be covered by grants (17,000€ per year).
 The deadline for submitting the application (admission/pre-enrolment to the 32nd PhD cycle) via <http://www.unibz.it/en/public/research/phd/> is the 8th of June 2016.

 PhD students are expected to work full-time on their research during the period of the PhD studies, which lasts three years.
 An additional support is given to spend a period of 6-12 months at an international research center.
 The official language of the programme is English, and it is expected that students are able to write and speak fluently in English.